 What Is Alternative Data?

-There are traditional data sources that businesses have used for decades in determining risk management, the scope of success, the potential of a deal, and many other aspects of doing business.
-Some examples of traditional data sources are financial statements, earnings calls, SEC filings, stock offerings, and press releases.
-Alternative data provide similar answers and insights but in a different way.
-Alternative data can be generated by individuals, companies, or sensors, instead of by the company.
-Evaluating alternative data companies offers a more in-depth, accurate picture of the company from different angles than traditional data alone.
+Alternative data can provide a more in-depth, accurate picture of the company from different angles than traditional data alone.
 Data generation has dramatically increased in the past few years, which is spurring the trend of using alternative data in financial decisions.

 What Are the Main Types of Alternative Data?

 There are many types of alternative data investment firms can factor into their decisions.
 Public records, mobile device data, sensors, product reviews, internet activity, in-store analytics, satellite imagery, app usage, credit card transactions, social media activity, and floating vehicle data are a few of the many forms of informative, readily-available alternative data and information.
-Keep in mind that alternative data is external, meaning that it’s not generated by the company like traditional data sets.
+Alternative data is external, meaning that it’s not generated by the company like traditional data sets.
 Alternative data information is also much broader than traditional data.

 Simply gathering data, however, isn’t going to automatically benefit investors in the financial industry.
 They must understand how to digest alternative data in order for them to use it to their advantage.